shotgunsoftware/tk-core/docs/descriptor.rst

 The version token above refers to the version of the attachment.
-Every time a new attachment is uploaded to Shotgun, it gets assigned a unique id and the version number in the descriptor allows you to point at a particular version of an uploaded attachment.
+Every time a new attachment is uploaded to ShotGrid, it gets assigned a unique id and the version number in the descriptor allows you to point at a particular version of an uploaded attachment.
 It is also used to handle the underlying logic to understand what the latest version of an attachment is.